CCA-Public/digital-archives-manual/guides/cadformats.md

 #### Features of note

 Revit projects can be exported as IFC files.
-Some specifically Revit information may be lost in the process.
+Some Revit-specific information may be lost in the process, but IFC is the closest thing to a comprehensive vendor-neutral/standard format available for BIM.

+#### Can import

+DGN, DWG, DXF, JPEG, PNG, SAT, SKP, TIF

+#### Can export

+AVI, DGN, DWF, DWG, DXF, FBX, IFC, JPEG, PDF, PNG, SAT, TIF

 #### Preferred terminology in description